tinamayswinkels/sukhavati/_posts/2025-04-17-what-to-expect-from-a-liver-detox-retreat-at-sukhavati.md

 * **Daily yoga and meditation** to calm the nervous system and aid emotional detox
 * **Nature immersion**: rice paddy walks, garden tours, river views and fresh air

 Want to know more about these therapies?
-See our post on \[Panchakarma and Liver Health: Detox at a Deep Cellular Level\].
+See our post on [Panchakarma and Liver Health: Detox at a Deep Cellular Level.](https://able-javelin.cloudvent.net/panchakarma-and-liver-health-detox-at-a-deep-cellular-level)

 ### Safe, Supervised, and Deeply Nourishing